 This post over at Per Square Mile makes some stunning juxtapositions through satellite photos that highlight the presence of trees in economically rich and poor regions.
 It’s worth a look.

 Wes Enzinna has a powerful article at the New York Times Sunday Magazine about Treece Kansas, a now abandoned mining town.
-I’m really fascinated by areas and towns that have been destroyed through […]
+I’m really fascinated by areas and towns that have been destroyed through such extremem environmental and economic degradation.
+I suspect I’ll be writing more on them in the future.

-I woke up and was a doctor.
-Strange though it seems to me, I successfully defended my dissertation yesterday.
-As I posted on various social media outlets: (To this day this I think of the victory fanfare from FF IV at times of success.
+(To this day this I think of the victory fanfare from FF IV at times of success.
 I played that game a lot when I was a kid.)